Hasef/03GettingCleaningData_CourseProject/README.md

  8. Using the *dplyr* package chaining operator "%>%" we first group the table *dtX* by columns "subject\_id" and "activity\_name".
  Then we use the *summarise\_each()* function to get the mean for **each** mean/std-measurement-column of *dtX* w.r.t.each existing subject\_id/acitivity\_name combination.
 This data set again will be ordered by subject\_id, followed by activity\_name.
+Finally the data set will be assigned to variable **result**.

+ 9. Since starting with column 3 of *result* all feature-based columns are containing MEAN-values now each columnname will be "improved" by prefixing it with string "MEANOF\_\_" to make the MEAN-characteristic of its column values more clearly:
- This returns the final, independent tidy data set, that we aimed for.
-It is assigend to variable **result**.
+ This returns the final, independent tidy data set, that we aimed for, and being stored in variable **result**.

- 9. Finally the resulting tidy data set stored in *result* will be written to disk using the *write.table()* function.
+ 10. Finally the resulting tidy data set stored in *result* will be written to disk using the *write.table()* function.
  The name of the resulting file containing the tidy data set is *result\_coursproject\_03\_getting\_and\_cleaning\_data.txt*.
 This file is contained in the repository, too!

 [1]: https://github.com/Hasef/03GettingCleaningData_CourseProject